Royal Mail parcel revenues hit as competition bites

 In addition, earlier this month the firm said French competition authorities were investigating the French arm of GLS over a breach of competition laws, which could result in a fine.

-Royal Mail, whose shares are down 24 percent on six months ago, is on average expected to post a full-year pretax profit of 464 million pounds according to a Reuters poll of 15 analysts.
+Royal Mail, whose shares are down 24 percent on six months ago, is on average expected to post a full-year pre-tax profit of 464 million pounds ($792 million) according to a Reuters poll of 15 analysts.

 (Editing by Kate Holton, Louise Heavens and Mark Potter)